patsaoglou/AltiumLibraries/README.md

 # CustomAltiumLibraries

-Here is a list with all the components that are made/stored and maintained in this repository:
+Here is a list with all the altium components that are made/stored and maintained in this repository:

 DISCLAIMER: I hold no responsibility for faults in footprints/component non-functionality.
 These are intended for my personal use and are shared as reference!